4th Course – Aperture And Depth Of field

 The depth of field is dictated by three factors: Aperture, lens focal lens & shooting distance.

-Does aperture affect depth field?
+Does the aperture affect the depth field?

 F/5